 While you may think that shark attacks should be one of the top three animals that kill people in attacks, there are several animals that kill more people in unprovoked attacks than dear old Jaws.

-On an Average, Sharks Kill 5 People Annually, in Comparison to Cows Which Kill 22 People (Discovery)
+On Average, Sharks Kill 5 People Annually, in Comparison to Cows, Which Kill 22 People (Discovery)

 In Florida, you are 21 times more likely to die from a tornado than a shark attack (CNN).
 However, you are also more likely to get killed by an angry cow while out on a stroll.